 The challenge of leadership, is always about area or field, if you will, of leadership.
 But every individual in society, is a leader in their own individual capacity; unless their individual leadership capacity has been impaired by society.
 The ability to lead oneself is as essential as the ability to lead others.

-Learnable [social and practical] skills are not without objectives- an agenda- whether it’s consciously acknowledged or not.
+Learnable [social and practical] skills are not without objectives – an agenda – whether it’s consciously acknowledged or not.
 There’s always a reason we learn something, why we’re motivated and what pushes us to learn something.
-It’s not always without a reason, although, and admittedly, it’s sometimes, in fact, most times, not easy to explain the reason or reasons.
-This is partly because it’s equally not easy to qualitatively quantify reasons as to why we learn and acquire a skill; and party because the quality of any skill is usually proven in the outcome of that which we set and demonstrate our skill on.
-The quality of a carpenter’s carpentry skills, is manifested in the quality or lack thereof, of the carpenter’s final products.
+It’s not always without a reason, although, admittedly, it’s sometimes, in fact, most times, not easy to explain the reason or reasons.
+This is partly because it’s equally not easy to qualitatively quantify reasons as to why we learn and acquire a skill; and partly because the quality of any skill is usually proven in the outcome of that which we set and demonstrate our skill on.
+The quality of a carpenter’s carpentry skills is manifested in the quality or lack thereof, of the carpenter’s final products.

 Authoritarianism provokes resistance; and authoritarianism responds and treats resistance with brutality; resistance responds accordingly, destruction is inevitable.
 Animosity is sown and animosity breeds conflicts; this creates a vicious cycle of vicious conflicts.

 Organisations are led by the Ego; the Ego is the invincible enemy within, therefore, equally, the enemy of the organisation.